NewcastleRSE/beeing-human-web/src/routes/(sections)/music/sound-in-feminine-monarchie/sound-in-feminine-monarchie.md

 id: sound-in-feminine-monarchie
 parent: music
 link: music/sound-in-feminine-monarchie
-lead: "somethinf asdokfnoals ndfaosidf"
+lead: "Bennett discusses how Butler's training in the arts of grammar, rhetoric, and music predisposes him to attend to sound and how, in *The Feminine Monarchie*, sound plays a number of roles that, for Butler, afford insights into the world of the bees."
-img: 'assets/articles/performing-melissomelos/susan-wilkinson-fMXyMuOxuYU-unsplash.jpg'
+img: 'assets/articles/sound-in-feminine-monarchie/md-mahdi-VlE1L22HS_I-unsplash.jpg'
-imgAlt: 'An abstract painting of soundwaves in blue and cream tones'
+imgAlt: 'An abstract light painting of soundwaves in black and gold'
-type: [article, media]
+type: article
 layout: article
 author: bennett
 date: 2025/09/10